Mayumi Narita

+Biography

-Narita has used a wheelchair because of myelitis since the age of 13; in 1994, additionally, she was involved in a traffic accident which left her quadriplegic.
+Narita was born on August 27, 1970.
+She used a wheelchair because of myelitis since the age of 13; in 1994, additionally, she was involved in a traffic accident which left her quadriplegic.
 In 1996, she represented Japan at the Paralympic Games in Atlanta, where she won two gold medals, two silver and one bronze.
 At the 2000 Summer Paralympics in Sydney, she won six gold medals.
 She also set five world records at the Sydney Games.

 Narita competed again at the 2004 Summer Paralympics in Athens, and was the Games' most successful athlete, of any nationality and in any sport.
 She set six world records, seven Paralympic records, and won seven gold medals and one bronze medal.

 In 2005, she was given the Best Female Athlete award by the International Paralympic Committee, the Best Male Athlete award going to Brazil's Clodoaldo Silva.

-Narita is currently vice chair of the Tokyo 2016 Athletes' Commission.
+Narita served as vice chair of the Tokyo 2016 Athletes' Commission.

+Narita died from bile duct cancer on September 5, 2025, at the age of 55.